 It takes a lot of time, work and skills to run a business.
-To be a successful long-term CEO, you must never stop learning and adapting.
+A successful long-term CEO, must never stop learning and adapting.
 An important piece of this equation is your financial knowledge.
-With greater financial savvy, you will gain competitive advantages that steer your company to sustainable profitability and growth.
+Being financial savvy, you will gain competitive advantages that steer your company to sustainable profitability and growth.

 In a study conducted by the Harvard Business Review, U.S. managers ranging from C-level executives to supervisors scored an average of just 38% on a basic financial-literacy exam.
 Many study participants didn’t know the difference between an income statement and balance sheet, while a whopping 70% couldn’t pick the correct definition of “free cash flow,” which is a key performance indicator.

-In business, where knowledge is power, upping your financial knowledge means increasing your company’s competitiveness.
+In business, where knowledge is power, upping your financial knowledge increases your competitiveness.
 As CEO, expanding your financial knowledge will help you:

 - Discuss important performance metrics with managers